kreier/aa2023/README.md

-# Advanced Autoamtion Artifacts 2023
+# Advanced Automation Artifacts 2023
 Some sniplets to fix code examples and artifacts.

 ## Landing a Rocket